-Backwashing is important, but there is one good indicator as to when you need to do it.
 Keep an eye on the pressure gauge on your filter tank.
-After your filter has been freshly backwashed, take note of the pressure gauge.
-In most cases, it will read between 10 and 15 psi (pounds per square inch).
-This is where your filter should be running normally.
+Right after you give your filter a thorough backwashing, take note of the pressure gauge.
+In most cases, it will read between 10 and 15 pounds per square inch (psi), which is the appropriate baseline for optimal filter performance.

 6. Adding Pool Shock Through Your Skimmer

-Pool shock (calcium hypochlorite) and chlorine (DiChlor or TriChlor), when combined, creates a deadly gas.
-If you have an automatic chlorinator attached to your filter system, and you pour the shock into the skimmer, the shock and chlorine will mix inside the chlorinator which can cause the chlorinator to EXPLODE!
+Combining calcium hypochlorite or dichlor pool shock and chlorine creates a deadly gas.
+If you have an automatic chlorinator attached to your filter system and you pour the shock into the skimmer, the two chemicals will combine in a very small space.

-8. Not Using Calcium Hardness In Your Pool Water
+8. Not Leveraging the Calcium Hardness In Your Pool Water

-If you use calcium hypochlorite shock, you are adding a little bit of calcium each time you use it.
-I call this an investment chemical because it helps extend the life of your pool equipment.
+Oh, and if you use calcium hypochlorite shock, you’re actually adding a little bit of calcium each time you use it.
+It’s a bit of a twofer for the thrifty pool owner, because it shocks and helps prolong the life of your pool equipment.
+Nice.

-9. Running Your Pool Filter System Fewer Than 8 Hours A Day
+9. Running Your Pool Filter System Fewer Than Eight Hours A Day

 10. Neglecting To Test Your Pool Water Weekly

-Be sure to take a sample of your pool water to your local pool supply store to get a detailed analysis at least once a month.
-They can check your water for:
+Test your pool water at least once a week, either with test strips or a liquid test kit.
+Then take a sample of your pool water to your local pool supply store to get a detailed analysis at least once a month.

 - pH and alkalinity

-- Salt and TDS (total dissolved solids) levels
+- Salt and total dissolved solids (TDS) levels